 So the issue is that if you just keep spending more on sales, trade shows

-For example, knowing that one percent increase in advertising gives you a 10% increase in sales, and one percent increase in trade show gives you 12% increase in sales, allows you to make wiser decisions.
+For example, knowing that a one percent increase in advertising gives you a 10% increase in sales and a one percent increase in trade show gives you a 12% increase in sales, allows you to make wiser decisions.

 With this information in hand, you know that you should be putting a little bit more on trade shows.
 That quantification becomes critical for the CEO.

 Now, if you go to the CEO and say, “Look, we want to get a 22% lift in sales and this is the budget allocation that will get you the 22%.”
 Even if you don't get exactly 22% – let's say you get 20% or 24% – the statistical model can help you identify why you didn't get the sales you expected.
 So you get smarter for next time.

 That's the crux of this approach.
 If you fill your gas tank three-fourths of the way, and you were expecting to go 200 miles, and you only went 190 miles, you now know how to get that done.

 Chris: It sounds like this is a process that should be iterative and should be monitored.
 What do you think is a good timeframe for monitoring?